Geospatial Data Ingestion & Processing Workflows

 ddf = ddf.spatial_shuffle(by="geometry")

-# Execute distributed spatial operation
+# Execute distributed spatial operation and collect results

 result = ddf.buffer(500).compute()